zgracem/homebrew-formulae/README.md

 # homebrew-formulae

-Custom Homebrew formulae for my own use.
+Custom Homebrew files for my own use.

 ## Formulae